- The NTFS File System error in Windows 11 can arise because of outdated hard drive drivers or bad disk sectors.

 - Press Windows + S to open the Search menu, enter cmd in the text field, and click on Run as administrator.

 - Type in this command and hit Enter:

 DISM.exe /Online /Cleanup-image /Restorehealth

 - When the Deployment Image Servicing scan is complete, input this command and press Enter:

 - Wait for the System File Checker scanning to finish.

-For more advanced features and system scanning capabilities, we recommend Restoro, it will scan your PC for damaged system files and missing DLLs that are the most common cause of Windows errors.
+For more advanced features and system scanning capabilities, we recommend using a specialized tool that will scan your PC for damaged system files and missing DLLs that are the most common cause of Windows errors.

 2. Run a disk scan